JADE-V-V/JADE/docs/source/dev/workflow.rst

   developed on a ``Feature`` branch off ``Developing``.
 Most branches on the repository will be of this type and consist of work by the core JADE team.
 * **Benchmark** - This type of branch is similar to that above, except it is specifically for adding new benchmarks.
-This type of branch will be the most frequently Pull Requested (PR'd) from forks outside the core team.
+This is branched off ``Developing`` in the same way as ``Feature`` branches and will be the most frequently Pull Requested (PR'd) from forks outside the core team.
 * **Release** - This type of branch will come off ``Developing`` when  the project leader decides that a release should occur.
 This is solely for allowing further testing and bug fixes for an upcoming release and will be merged into ``main``